Limit available spots for registrations

 Full and sold-out events

-If the event sells out of available spots, then the word Full will replace the Register button, and no one else will be able to register for the event.
+If the event sells out of available spots, then the word Full will replace the Register button, and no one else can register.
 This will show on the portal site and the event page.

 If a person tries to click the "Full" button to register, the screen will display the following message: